iqbalmansoor1986-hue/occlusion-pose-gnn/README.md

-# Occlusion-Robust Human Pose Estimation with Graph-Based Refinement (COCO)
+# Occlusion-Robust Human Pose Estimation with Graph-Based Refinement

 This repository provides a **from-scratch PyTorch implementation** of an occlusion-robust 2D human pose estimation pipeline that formulates pose inference under partial visibility as a **structured restoration** problem over a human-body graph.